-- 87% of respondents had seen or heard their warning in 2013/14.
-Only five surveys were conducted during this period due to a smaller number of amber warnings being issued at times when it was appropriate to survey.
+- 87% of respondents had seen or heard their warning in 2017/18.
+Seven surveys were conducted during this period including five snow events, which had very high awareness scores.

 Public perception survey

 It is important to ensure that the forecasts we issue reach the people who need them and that they find these useful.
 It is also important that we know how people are accessing forecasts, e.g. mobile, television, internet, and where from.
-To do this we carry out a survey every year around November.
+To do this we carry out a survey every year in the first week of October.

-These will be updated each year when the next survey is carried out.
+These are updated each year when the next survey is carried out.

 Accuracy of forecasts

-- Respondents were asked "Generally speaking, how accurate or inaccurate do you think most weather forecasts are?".
+- Respondents are asked "Generally speaking, how accurate or inaccurate do you think most weather forecasts are?".

-- Answers included very accurate, fairly accurate, neither accurate or inaccurate, fairly inaccurate, very inaccurate or don't know.
+- Answers include very accurate, fairly accurate, neither accurate or inaccurate, fairly inaccurate, very inaccurate or don't know.

 Usefulness of forecasts

-- Respondents were asked "Overall how useful would you say weather forecasts are these days?".
+- Respondents are asked "Overall how useful would you say weather forecasts are these days?".

-- Answers included very useful, fairly useful, not very useful, not at all useful and don't know.
+- Answers include very useful, fairly useful, not very useful, not at all useful and don't know.